Mouatheqat / Women in Dox is a new integrated capacity building fellowship program for aspiring Arab/ African women documentary filmmakers

 The fellows will be selected by an independent Jury.
 Successful candidates will be invited for video interviews at the end of November.

 Please download and fill out the application form here Mouatheqat Application Form and submit together with the required creative works and documents no later than November 12th.
 For larger files please send via cloud link.
 Please note, only complete applications can be considered.
+(APPLICATIONS ARE NOW CLOSED)

 The application can be sent in the following languages: Arabic, English, French or German